vtphan/fmic/README.md

 - Should work with sequences with fewer than 2^63 (or ~9223 quadrillion) characters.
 - User-definable compresion ratio as a trade off between size of index and search time.
 - Multiple goroutines to save/load index quickly.
 - Suffix array is built quickly using the SAIS algorithm.
+(Go's built-in suffix array is slow.)